ChatGPT Deep Research: A Workflow That Survives Scrutiny

 • Treating the output as a final draft.
 It’s a strong first draft and a citation map.
 Nothing more.

 • Skipping verification because the prose sounds authoritative.
-The confidence-to-correctness ratio is highest in Deep Research outputs — exactly the failure mode you’d predict.
+The confidence-to-correctness ratio is highest in Deep Research output — exactly the failure mode you’d predict.

 • Scoping too broadly.
-“Tell me about the AI infrastructure market” returns sprawl; the model can’t focus 30 sources on something so vague.
+“Tell me about the AI infrastructure market” returns sprawl the model can’t focus 30 sources on.

 • Mixing vendor and independent sources without distinguishing them.
 Half your brief ends up echoing the vendor’s own framing.

-• Running Deep Research when a regular research session would suffice.
-The waiting cost is real — don’t burn it on questions a 10-minute web search would answer.
+• Burning a run when a regular session would do.
+The waiting cost is real; don’t spend a 20-minute run on a question a 10-minute web search would answer.

 • Not budgeting verification time.
-A 20-minute run with 5 minutes of verification ships worse output than a 5-minute regular session with thorough checks.
+A 20-minute run with 5 minutes of checking ships worse output than a 5-minute regular session with thorough checks.

 FAQ

-• How is this different from regular ChatGPT research?: Regular research is one-shot — you steer turn by turn.
-Deep Research is a slow batch job pulling from many more sources.
+• How is this different from regular ChatGPT research?: Regular research is one-shot — you steer turn by turn in a normal chat.
+Deep Research is a metered batch job that reads dozens to hundreds of sources and writes a cited report.
 Use the slow lane only when shallowness is your actual problem.

 • Can I trust the citations?: Trust the URL existing more than the claim attached to it.
-Click through and verify the source actually says what’s claimed.
-Drift is the main failure mode.
+Click through and confirm the source says what’s claimed — citation drift is the main failure mode, and links can break on PDF/DOCX export.

-• What if the run takes longer than 30 minutes?: Some runs do.
-If it’s clearly stuck past 45 minutes, cancel and rescope — usually the question was too broad or the source space too messy.
+• What if the run takes longer than 30 minutes?: Most finish in 5-30 minutes.
+If it’s clearly stuck well past that, use real-time steering to narrow it, or cancel and rescope — usually the question was too broad.

 • Should I use Deep Research instead of hiring a junior analyst?: For a one-off brief, often yes.
 For ongoing coverage, no — you want a human building domain knowledge over time, not a fresh run each week.